minprog/programming-1/40 Understanding/20 Hardware (ct'd)/10 problem set.md

 7. (2 points) My father has a huge music collection, so he’s probably going to want to buy a computer with a lot of RAM, right?
 Why or why not?

 ## 4. Cache Money
-8. (2 points) My father has a huge music collection, so he’s probably going to want to buy a computer with a lot of RAM, right?
-Why or why not?

-9. (2 points) Let’s say you purchased a computer that (for some reason or another) didn’t have an L1 cache, L2 cache, or L3 cache.
+8. (2 points) Let’s say you purchased a computer that (for some reason or another) didn’t have an L1 cache, L2 cache, or L3 cache.
 Is it possible that such a computer could even function?
 Why or why not?

-10. (2 points) If registers and the processor cache are faster than RAM, why do computers use RAM for short-term memory storage?
+9. (2 points) If registers and the processor cache are faster than RAM, why do computers use RAM for short-term memory storage?

 ## 5. Storage Wars
-11. (3 points) My computer has an HDD, and I just opened a Word document.
+10. (3 points) My computer has an HDD, and I just opened a Word document.
 In a succinct but technically detailed paragraph, how is that data read from the HDD?

-12. (2 points) Why would you ever want to purchase an HDD over an SSD?
+11. (2 points) Why would you ever want to purchase an HDD over an SSD?
 How about an SSD over an HDD?

 ## 6. Matching
-13. (6 points) Match each item (digit) with the most appropriate descriptor (letter).
+12. (6 points) Match each item (digit) with the most appropriate descriptor (letter).
 For each item, only one descriptor is most appropriate, so you should use each descriptor exactly once!
 	* 1 RAM
 	* 2 HDD
 	* 3 L1 cache